Vincct/E-commerce_Website_Development_Project/README.md

 # E-commerce_Website_Development_Project
 In this project, I developed an e-commerce website prototype featuring a clean and simple user interface, designed for easy integration with additional functionalities.
+The core structure of the website was built using HTML, providing a strong and flexible framework that allows for efficient future development.
+Every element of the site was carefully arranged to ensure a smooth and intuitive user experience.

+In addition, I used CSS to create a visually appealing design, ensuring a consistent and aesthetic layout.
+With this combination of technologies, the e-commerce prototype is not only visually engaging but also easily integrable with other systems or additional features.
+This project showcases my ability to merge aesthetic design with efficient functionality in web development.